isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 <h4>How can I apply for an allotment garden plot?</h4>

 <p><strong><u>Future Application Exercise</u></strong></p>
 <p>The next application exercise will be in the 4th Quarter of 2026.
-More information on the application process will available on this webpage.</p>
+More information on the application process will available on this webpage closer to the application period.</p>

 <p>Follow our social media channels and stay tuned for more updates!</p>

 <p><strong><u>Previous Application Exercise - December 2025</u></strong></p>

 <p>All applicants from the December 2025 Application Exercise have been notified of their application outcome via email from AXS.
-Applicants are encouraged to check their email inbox and junk folders.</p>
+Applicants are encouraged to check their email inbox and junk folders for the notification.</p>

 <p>For questions related to the December 2025 Application Exercise, please contact <strong>AXS Customer Service at 6560 2727 (8.30am - 6pm daily).</strong></p>